 Tendonitis is one of the most pesky injuries that can plague an athletes career, which can derail both practice and performance.
-This article seeks to explore the mechanisms of tendonitis and how to successfully implement a rehabilitation plan to overcome tendonitis.
+This article seeks to explore the mechanisms of tendonitis and how to successfully implement a rehabilitation plan to overcome tendonitis backed by current scientific research and best practices in the clinic.

 Table of Contents